 A trip to Italy means that you have some of the greatest arts and artifacts to give you company.
 Creations such as da Vinci’s Last Supper, Michelangelo’s David, Giotto’s frescoes, Botticelli’s Birth of Venus, Byzantine treasures and Sistine Chapel frescoes can be found here.
 Moreover, the country’s museums are also overflowing with some of the most important pieces of history from all over the world.

-Indulge in some afternoon snacks (like gelato!) to tie you over, as Italian restaurants rarely open for dinner until 7pm.
+Indulge in some afternoon snacks (like gelato!) to tide you over, as Italian restaurants rarely open for dinner until 7pm.

-Italy has seasonal weather so please do check up on the best time to visit Italy before planning your tour.
-And if you’re still hunting for more things to do and places to explore in Italy, do check out our Italy Travel Guide for more information.
+Italy has seasonal weather so please do check up on the best time to visit Italy before planning your Italy tour.
+And if you’re still hunting for more things to do in Italy, check out our Italy Travel Guide for more information.